This salmon salad recipe makes a great main dish salad with roasted salmon, vegetables, and easy herb dressing.

 If you’re not a cabbage fan, swap the vegetables to some greeny leaf salad, add or remove carrot, throw in creamy avocado, and well, whatever you like to have your salads with.
 This versatile dressing is perfect for any occasion!

-If you like fulfilling salad bowls be sure to head over to my Salad Section or try one of these yummy salads such as Arugula Chicken Salad With Strawberries And Almonds, Cold Pasta Salad With Smoked Sausage, Asian Slaw With Tangy Peanut Dressing, Eggplant Chickpea Salad, Pasta Salad With Cheddar.
+If you like fulfilling salad bowls be sure to head over to my Salad Section or try one of these yummy salads such as Arugula Chicken Salad With Strawberries, Cold Pasta Salad With Sausage, Asian Slaw, Eggplant Chickpea Salad, Pasta Salad With Cheddar.

 What goes in salmon salad